The Intercept: Controversies

-The Jewish Telegraph Agency wrote that The Intercepts founder "has relentlessly criticized Israel and its political leadership, and at times has invoked tropes of dual loyalty in attacking the pro-Israel community".
-The site also published a podcast titled "The case against AIPAC".

-Politico notes that The Intercept has a tendency to write articles that speak negatively of Democrats.

 Juan M. Thompson scandal

 In February 2016, the site appended lengthy corrections to five stories by reporter Juan M. Thompson and retracted a sixth, about Charleston church shooter Dylann Roof, written over the previous year, focused on the African-American community.
 Shortly afterward, a note from editor Betsy Reed indicated that Thompson had been fired recently after his editors discovered "a pattern of deception" in his reporting.
 According to Reed, he had "fabricated several quotes in his stories and created fake email accounts that he used to impersonate people, one of which was a Gmail account in my name".

 Reed apologized to readers and to those misquoted.
 She noted that some of Thompson's work, most of it using public sources, was verifiable.
 Editors alerted any downstream users of the affected stories, and promised to take similar action if further fabrication came to light.

 Thompson suggested that the greater problem was racism in the media field.
-He had made up pseudonyms for some of his sources, whom he described as "poor black people who didn't want their names in the public given the situations" and would not have spoken with a reporter otherwise. "[T]he journalism that covers the experiences of poor black folk and the journalism others, such as you and First Look, are used to differs drastically," he argued.
+He had made up pseudonyms for some of his sources, whom he described as "poor black people who didn't want their names in the public given the situations" and would not have spoken with a reporter otherwise. "[T]he journalism that covers the experiences of poor black folk and the journalism others, such as you and First Look, are used to differs drastically", he argued.
 He also said he had felt a need to "exaggerate my personal shit in order to prove my worth" at The Intercept given incidents of racial bias he said he had witnessed there.
 When Gawker published his email, Reed said those allegations had not been in the version he sent her.

 He was fired by The Intercept in early 2016 and, according to Reed, did not cooperate with the investigation into his actions.